-We are aware that certain medical conditions are serious and can be potentially lifethreatening, particularly if ill managed or misunderstood.
+We are aware that certain medical conditions are serious and can be potentially life-threatening, particularly if ill managed or misunderstood.

 We have a procedure in place for dealing with emergencies and all staff know they have a duty to take swift action.
 The Headteacher / named person ensures that all staff feel confident in knowing what to do in an emergency.
+Details of how to call an ambulance are kept by the 'phone at the school office.